mist64/cbmbus_doc/7 JiffyDOS.md

 The 1541 has no better idea about the exact time of the *Go* signal, so it will read the data from the bus 20 µs after the **detected** *Go* signal.

-* In the case the 1541 detected the *Go* signal in the very first moment, it would read the data wire exactly 20 µs after *Go*.
+* In the best case, the 1541 detected the *Go* signal in the very first moment, so it would read the data wire exactly 20 µs after *Go*.
 * In the worst case, the 1541 would detect *Go* 7 µs late, so it would read it 20 + 7 µs after *Go*.

 Therefore, the C64 has to hold the data wire for 7 µs starting 20 µs after *Go*.